DIPlib/diplib/doc/src/image.md

 `img` to be of type `dip::DT_SFLOAT`, triggering the deletion of object pointed to by `src`.

-A convenience function, `dip::ConstructScalarImage`, simplifies the above in the case where ownership is not transferred.
-It takes only two input arguments, a pointer to the data and an array with sizes.
-The strides are assumed to be normal.
+Another form of the constructor simplifies the above in the case where ownership is not transferred.
+It takes two or three input arguments: a pointer to the data and an array with sizes, and optionally the number of tensor elements (channels).
+The strides are assumed to be normal (see \ref normal_strides).
 The data pointer must be of any of the allowed data types:

 ```cpp
     std::vector<unsigned char> src( 256 * 256, 0 ); // existing data